-Mr. Adam has extensive experience representing companies, States, and State-owned entities in high-stakes, complex international commercial and investor-State arbitrations under the aegis of the principal arbitration rules, including ICSID, UNCITRAL, ICC, SCC, and DIAC.
+Mr. Adam has extensive experience representing companies, states, and state-owned entities in high-stake, complex international commercial and investor-state arbitrations under the aegis of the principal arbitration rules, including ICSID, UNCITRAL, ICC, SCC, and DIAC.
 He regularly handles disputes under a range of bilateral and multilateral investment treaties and focuses on energy, oil and gas, and construction and technology disputes.

 Legal 500 describes Mr. Adam as a “remarkable” professional “with vast arbitration knowledge.”
 Mr. Adam was listed by Chambers Latin America 2014 as an “associate to watch” who “earns positive feedback from market sources” and is recommended by clients as “extremely intelligent and very involved.”
 He was listed in the inaugural Legal Media Group’s Rising Stars 2015 guide.

 Besides speaking English and Spanish as mother tongues, Mr. Adam is fluent in French and Portuguese.

 John Adam’s significant recent experience as counsel includes representing:

 - Four investors in the Spanish photovoltaic sector in three arbitrations under the SCC Rules against the Kingdom of Spain.
 The claims, which are brought under the Energy Charter Treaty, arise from Spain’s measures leading up to the abolition of its renewable energy Feed-in-Tariff regime for photovoltaic facilities, and turn inter alia on issues of indirect expropriation and the fair and equitable treatment standard.
 The arbitrations are seated in Madrid and Stockholm and are being conducted in English and Spanish.